So, you’re staring down the barrel of a tantrum and you need to know what to do.

 It’s a half-empty lesson and doesn’t positively redirect them.

-DO INSTEAD: When possible, acknowledge what they want, and tell them what they can have – whether that’s an alternative option, or having their request later.
+DO INSTEAD: Acknowledge what they want, and tell them what they can have – whether that’s an alternative option, or having their request later.

 Hearing any positivity is going to help calm them and make their reaction easier to handle.

-Here’s an example of acknowledging what they want early in the tantrum AND using humor to divert them in a positive way (Tip 3):
+EXAMPLE: Acknowledge what they want early in the tantrum AND use humor to divert them in a positive way (Tip 3):

 ‘You can have strawberries after dinner.
 [Then a quick look of excitement and a gasp] How many are you going to have?
 A whole bowlful?
 TWO bowlfuls?!
 [Gasp] You can eat that many strawberries!?’